 Anheuser-Busch is in the process of packaging over one million cans of drinking water for victims of Hurricane Sandy that hit the northeast early this week.

 The St. Louis-based company has the ability to easily convert one or more of its beer-production lines to produce drinking water, which is something it has done in the wake of natural disasters since the late 1980s.

-The U.S. Environmental Protection Agency has released a new tool that allows the public to access information about pollutants that are released into local waterways.
+Eads Bridge connecting St. Louis and East St. Louis over the Mississippi River.
+A new tool from the Environmental Protection Agency allows the public to access information about pollutants released into local waterways.